-An overly-gushing article about a man known to many as 'Captain Marvel'.
+An overly-gushing article about a man known to many simply as 'Captain Marvel'.

 My hero Bryan Robson